-- Good Morning, Crono: The pilot starts with Buffy having a nightmare about the coming of the Master, and her mother calls her name to remind her not to be late for school.
+- Good Morning, Crono: The pilot opens with Buffy's nightmare about the Master, and her mother calls her name to wake her for school.

-- Half Truth: Buffy sheepishly confesses that her transcripts are "a little colorful".Principal Futie: Do you think, uh, "colorful" is the word?
+- Half-Truth: Buffy sheepishly confesses that her transcripts are "a little colorful".Principal Flutie: Do you think, uh, "colorful" is the word?
 Not "dismal"?

 - Hypocritical Humor: Two girls gossiping about Buffy in the locker room.Girl #1: The new kid?
 She seems kind of weird to me.
 What kind of name is Buffy?

 - I Believe That You Believe It: "I only know that you think that you're the Slayer."
 Xander's excited to hear that Willow hooked up with somebody until Buffy expresses a desperate need to find her.
 He then sarcastically hopes Willow didn't leave with a vampire and that Buffy won't have to do any slaying.
 He doesn't really believe what he's heard about Buffy's supernatural calling, but he's willing to humor her if Willow's in trouble.

 - Implausible Deniability: Xander reaches into his backpack to get Buffy's stake and hands it to her; "The only thing I can think is that you're building a really little fence."
-Buffy stammers that it's for self-defense, and all the people in LA have them because pepper spray is passÚ.
+Buffy stammers that it's for self-defense, and all the people in LA have them because pepper spray is passé.

 - Angel, after being clocked to the ground and pinned under Buffy's shoe.
 "Ahh, heh.
 Is there a problem, ma'am?"

 - Improvised Weapon: Buffy, tailing Willow and her date into a dark hallway, stops to break off a chair leg for a stake.

-- Instructional Dialogue: Giles sidelines Buffy by asking her if the dead guy is going to rise again.
+- Instructional Dialogue: Giles sidelines Buffy by asking her if the dead guy will rise again.
 Buffy, huffing, says "no" and takes a moment to explain some of the Buffyverse mythology—namely, that you have to drink vampire blood to change."To make you a vampire they have to suck your blood.
 And then you have to suck their blood.
 It's like a whole big sucking thing.
 Mostly, they're just gonna kill you."